VILLASframework/documentation/node/types/Infiniband.md

 If `use_fallback = true`, the node will fallback to listening mode if it is not able to connect to the remote host.

+## out.periodic_signaling (int) = out.max_wrs / 2 {#node-config-infiniband-out-periodic_signaling}
+If a sample is sent inline, no Completion Queue Entry (CQE) is generated.
+However, once a while, a CQE must be generated to prevent the Send Queue from overflowing.
+Therefore, every `out.periodic_signaling`th sample will be sent normally with signaling.

+It turns out that the ideal value in most cases is `out.max_wrs / 2`.
+Hence, usually, it is not necessary to explicitly set this value.

 ## Example

 ```conf